 Proton beam therapy is funded under the HSE Treatment Abroad Scheme.
 You and your radiation oncologist must complete the E112 application form.
+Your medical social worker can help you to complete the application (available on line).
 Your medical social worker can help you to complete the application.
+It is important that this document is accurately completed to avoid any delays in the approval process.
+You can find the form and information on the Scheme on the HSE website.